SAFEHR-data/Garden-Path/designs/data-lake.md

 - **Cost-effective**: Pay only for what you use.
 - **Optimized performance**: High throughput and low latency.

+As the underlying storage is file-based, the data lake can store high quantities of multi-modal data in one place: structured data (tables - CSV, Parquet etc.), unstructured data, images, videos, etc.

 Integrating this with FlowEHR, alongside a number of best-practices with managing a data lake, will enable adopters of the platform to get started with data engineering in a scalable and robust way.